trevstanhope/asabe-2016/README.md

     ssh pi@192.168.0.xxx

 This will prompt for a password, which is 'raspberry'.
-If successful, you have logged in to the robot and now the terminal is showing you the filesystem of the Pi.
+If successful, you have now logged in to the robot via a terminal shell.
+The terminal will now show you the filesystem of the Pi.
 To pull the latest changes and upload them to the robot, run the following if using the Picker:

     cd ~/asabe-2016/sketches/Picker_ECU